leonormes/retry/README.md

 const policy = new JitterPolicy();
 ```

 Oh, you know what?
-We need this waits to not exceed our SLAs;
+We need these waits to not exceed our SLAs;

 ```typescript
 const policy = new SlaPolicy();
 ```

+As you can see, these patterns are useful for making code reusable and more generic so that a piece of code solves more problems.
+When the code-base is like this it means getting more done with less lines of code.
+Less lines of code means less places for bugs!